vinhgroup/flutter_demo_mobilio/README.md

 2. install IDE following:
-[√] Windows Version (Installed version of Windows is version 10 or higher) [√] Android toolchain - develop for Android devices (Android SDK version 34.0.0) [√] Chrome - develop for the web
+Windows Version (Installed version of Windows is version 10 or higher) Android toolchain - develop for Android devices (Android SDK version 34.0.0) Chrome - develop for the web

 3. connect your real phone to the laptop/pc
 4. enable debug mode
-5. run build flavor --> staging
+5. go to terminal and run command: flutter pub get
+6. go to terminal and run command: flutter run --flavor staging -t lib/main_staging.dart